What are steroid injections?

-During an initial consultation with our experienced podiatry team, we will fully assess your feet and take a full history of your symptoms.
-Your podiatrist will discuss a specific treatment plan for your condition and organise a unique management plan to reduce your symptoms and improve your condition.
+During your initial consultation with our experienced Podiatry team, we will fully assess your feet and take a full history of your symptoms.
+Your Podiatrist will discuss a specific treatment plan for your condition and organise a unique management plan to reduce your symptoms and improve your condition.

 If you are medically suitable, our extended scope Podiatry practitioners will be able to complete the injection procedure after discussing the intended benefits, risks and outcomes.
 Further information can be found on the PDF pamphlet within this webpage.